itpp-labs/chatops-docs/docs/resend-bot/index.rst

 Create a bot
 ------------
-https://telegram.me/botfather -- follow instruction to set bot name and get bot token
+https://telegram.me/botfather -- follow instruction to set bot name and get bot token.

 Check your steps:
-* Use the /newbot command to create a new Bot first.
+* Use the /newbot command to create a new bot first.
-* The name of the Bot must be end witn "bot" (e.g. TetrisBot or tetris_bot).
+* The name of the bot must be end witn "bot" (e.g. TetrisBot or tetris_bot).
-* Keep your token secure and store safely, it can be used by anyone to control your Bot.
+* Keep your token secure and store safely, it can be used by anyone to control your bot.

 Prepare zip file
 ----------------